 Alright.
-So since we’re writing on how to fund a small business without loans, I’m going to stop right here.
+So here’s where we’ll draw the conclusions on how to fund a small business without loans.

-The good news I have to tell you is that you don’t have to own the whole money in the world before you start your business.
+The good news I have to tell you is that you don’t have to own the whole money in the world before you launch your business idea.